luvit/luv/docs/docs.md

 - `intvl`: `integer` or `nil`
 - `cnt`: `integer` or `nil`

-Enable / disable TCP keep-alive with all socket options: TCP_KEEPIDLE, TCP_KEEPINTVL and TCP_KEEPCNT. `delay` is the value for TCP_KEEPIDLE, `intvl` is the value for TCP_KEEPINTVL, `cnt` is the value for TCP_KEEPCNT, ignored when `enable` is `false`.
+Enable / disable TCP keep-alive. `delay` is the initial delay in seconds, `intvl` is the time in seconds between individual keep-alive probes, and `cnt` is the number of probes to send before assuming the connection is dead. ignored when enable is `false`.

-With TCP keep-alive enabled, idle is the time (in seconds) the connection needs to remain idle before TCP starts sending keep-alive probes. intvl is the time (in seconds) between individual keep-alive probes.
-TCP will drop the connection after sending cnt probes without getting any replies from the peer, then the handle is destroyed with a UV_ETIMEDOUT error passed to the corresponding callback.

 **Returns:** `0` or `fail`